rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 Purchasing a hardware appliance for many of these options is also possible.
 If you prefer not to hassle with installing and maintaining your own system, there are options available other than those outlined here.

-This document uses a _firewalld_ firewall. _firewalld_ guides are available.
-One that allows someone with knowledge of _iptables_ to [transfer what they know to _firewalld_ here](../../security/firewalld.md), and one that is a more [dedicated to beginners here](../../security/firewalld-beginners.md).
+This document uses a `firewalld` firewall. `firewalld` guides are available.
+One that allows someone with knowledge of `iptables` to [transfer what they know to `firewalld` here](../../security/firewalld.md), and one that is a more [dedicated to beginners here](../../security/firewalld-beginners.md).
 You might want to review one of these procedures before you start.

 You need to tune all of these tools for your systems.
 Accomplishing this requires careful monitoring of logs, and reported web experiences by your customers.
 In addition, you will find that there will be ongoing tuning required.

-These examples use a private IP address to simulate a public one, but completing all of this _could_ be done with a one-to-one NAT on the hardware firewall and connecting the web server to that hardware firewall, rather than to the gateway router, with a private IP address.
+These examples use a private IP address to simulate a public one, but you might carry out the same thing with a one-to-one NAT on the hardware firewall and connecting the web server to that hardware firewall, rather than to the gateway router, with a private IP address.

 Explaining that requires digging into the hardware firewall shown, and that is outside of the scope of this document.